 - You need a PSI_account (an e-account or DUO account is not sufficient).
 If you do not have such an account, please request it via your PSI contact person.

 - You need to have the NX software installed on your PC/Laptop/Tablet.
-The NoMachine client software can be downloaded and installed for Windows, Mac, Linux, Android and iOS systems free of charge.
+The NoMachine client software can be downloaded and installed for Windows, Mac, Linux, Android and iOS systems free of charge (PSI-Windows users: please use installation from software kiosk, do not install client from NoMachine).
 At the time of writing the NoMachine version 6 software is needed.

 Creating a connection from a remote host